Review Item Logs

 Indicator color Stage result Green Completed or Skipped Yellow Warning or Rejected Red Error

 An operation is the intent of the indexing process.
 For example, you can send items through the indexing pipeline to be added to or deleted from the index.
 The possible operations are:

 Operation Description Add Indexes an item or updates the index.
-Add reference Indexes an item by reference (see Indexing by Reference).
+Add reference Indexes an item by reference (see Customize the Indexing Process).
 Batch

 Pushes a batch of items.